What is the Person-Directed Planning Program?

 Autism Nova Scotia’s Person-Directed Planning Program is a collaborative and community-oriented approach to building a more inclusive and supportive society.

-PDPP is currently offered online using Zoom
+PDPP is currently offered in-person or online (via Zoom)

 Who is PDPP for?